Skip to main content Skip to footer

 Writing an Honors Program Thesis

-Students who wish to write an Honors Program Thesis on a topic that they generate themselves must take the following steps:
+Students who wish to write an Honors Program Thesis on a topic that they generate themselves must take the following steps, which are generalized here.
+For specifics, visit the resources in the Honors Program course management system from which you receive emails from the Honors Program:

 If students wish to work with a faculty member working on a research project they will need to take the following steps:

-3. A second way to find a research project is to contact the chair who keeps track of faculty research across campus.
+2. A second way to find a research project is to contact a department chair who keeps track of faculty research across campus.
 The chair typically knows of faculty who are doing research either exactly in the discipline a student chooses or close to that discipline.
 The chair will then tell the professor that a student wishes to work with him or her on their research project.
 Faculty are typically delighted to work with Honors Program students.

-• The chair will send the faculty member (now the student's advisor) a signed registration form with the appropriate class listed in the title for both to fill out.
+• The chair will send the faculty member (now the student's adviser) a signed registration form with the appropriate class listed in the title for both to fill out.
 Students will need to make an appointment to meet with their advisor as soon as they get approval from the Honors Program Chair.
+This form is available attached to the “Important Dates” email I send at the beginning of each term and in our Honors Program course management site.

 Note:

 • Students are required to work as a research assistant for the faculty member during the semester that they have agreed to write their Honors Thesis.
-By the end of the 10 week period, however, students will need a polished 30 page paper that will serve as their thesis.
+Students will need a polished 30-page paper that will serve as their thesis.
 The Honors Program recommends that students complete small sections of the paper along the way.

 Students in the arts often have different objectives from students in all other disciplines.
 A fine arts student with an interest in painting, for example, might want to do a show with his or her own paintings instead of a written Honors Program Thesis.
 This kind of creativity is strongly encouraged.
 Here are the kinds of steps students will need to take to complete the thesis process: